Forthcoming in 2025 from UnCollected Press

-Forthcoming from Black Spring Press Group
+Forthcoming in 2026 from Black Spring Press Group

 Barrier Island

 Barrier Island explores the psychology of a mother experiencing a breakdown of Self.
 What can she can claim as hers: her body and her children?
 Her children as her body?
 An exploration of language itself, including its arbitrary nature and inherent limitations, underpins her struggle.
-Running parallel is the geological erosion of the barrier islands (the “Outer Banks”) off the coast of North Carolina. “how extraordinary, how precarious it is.” says Soma Mei Sheng Frazier, author of Salve.
+Running parallel is the geological erosion of the barrier islands (the “Outer Banks”) off the coast of North Carolina: “how extraordinary, how precarious it is” says Soma Mei Sheng Frazier, author of Salve.

 Other Selected Poetry: